David

 He let the silence sit instead.

-David locked his phone, placed it face-down on the desk, and leaned back into his pillow.
+David locked his phone, placed it face down on the desk, and leaned back into his pillow.

 And David, sitting across from Constanza on the edge of the booth, felt every inch of space between himself and what they had.

-He wasn’t feeling jealous.
-Not even close.
+He wasn’t jealous.

 He was proud of Dorian.
-Genuinely happy to see him relaxed and enjoying himself.

 He kept wondering if maybe. . . he was the only one who noticed any of it.